Pauan/programming-notes/Nulan/Type system.rst

     (generic sing)
     (generic fly)

 Here we created two generic functions called ``sing`` and ``fly``.
-By default they don't have any behavior, so if you try to call them you'll always get an error.
+By default they don't have any behavior, so if you try to call them you'll get an error.

 You can then use the ``extend`` macro to add new behavior::